 7. The blinds should be rotated and the other side should also be cleaned using the brush attachment.
 This side of the roller blinds should also be wiped using a cloth or towel.

 8. The water level should also be monitored.
 If the reservoir runs out of water, then steam will no longer be produced by the steamer.
 When necessary, the steamer should be refilled.
 However, before the cleaning unit is refilled, it should be allowed to cool down completely.
 Although it varies from one model to another, generally steam cleaners have a cooling time of 15 minutes or more.

 — If attachments are not accepted by the steam cleaning unit, roller blinds can still be steam cleaned to kill any dust mites and molds that are present.
 As mentioned, once the steamer has loosened the dirt, the blinds should be wiped using a clean cloth.

-— Burns can be caused by the steam cleaner parts, steam, and water.
+— Burns can be caused by steam cleaner parts, steam, and water.
 So, the unit should always be kept upright so that any dripping water does not result in burns on the roller blinds or yourself.
 Always make sure that the steam is directed away from yourself, or anyone else who is in the vicinity.
-The steam cleaner should be unplugged when it is being filled with water.
+The steam cleaner should be unplugged when it is filled with water.

 Thus, there is absolutely no harm in steam cleaning roller blinds; in fact, it is the best way of ridding these blinds of dirt, dust, and mold.
 However, keeping in mind the above complications and considerations, it is often best to leave the task to professional cleaners.